 .)

-book.
+guest book.
 Extend it into a simple message board by adding support for

 topics.
 Each topic should have its own URL and its own list of messages.